TojzanKristian/GUI_Projects_FTN/README.md

 # GUI_Projects_FTN

 _Content of the repository_ :
-1. PZ1 - first project that includes the following functionalities :
+1. PZ1 - first project, that includes the following functionalities :
     * LogIn window/page - user login, the user can be an admin or a visitor
     ![LogIn window](https://user-images.githubusercontent.com/116062572/227771835-b841f56c-2cdb-4b97-b974-f94ca5c1eaf0.png)
     * Start window/page - display of all objects in tabel with checkbox, hyperlink, image, and date of addition